google-research/bert/README.md

 ## Fine-tuning with BERT

 **Important**: All results on the paper were fine-tuned on a single Cloud TPU, which has 64GB of RAM.
-It is currently not possible to re-produce most of the `BERT-Large` results on the paper using a GPU with 12GB - 16GB of RAM, because the maximum batch size that can fit in memory is too small.
+It is currently not possible to reproduce most of the `BERT-Large` results on the paper using a GPU with 12GB - 16GB of RAM, because the maximum batch size that can fit in memory is too small.
 We are working on adding code to this repository which allows for much larger effective batch size